622: Angels Revenge

 Cheryl Ladd is woefully miscast in the Wilma Rudolph story.

 Cheryl Ladd is a blond actress best known for playing Kris Munroe on Charlie’s Angels.
-Wilma Rudolph was an African-American runner who in 1960 became the first American woman to win three gold medals in track and field in the same Olympic Games—despite the fact that she was running on a sprained ankle.
+Wilma Rudolph was a Black runner who in 1960 became the first American woman to win three gold medals in track and field in the same Olympic Games—despite the fact that she was running on a sprained ankle.
 The 1977 TV movie Wilma told the story of her life, with Shirley Jo Finney playing the title role and a young Denzel Washington making his screen debut as her romantic interest.

 Oh, no—he saw City Slickers II.